45 Handy Aluminum Foil Hacks You’ll Wish You Knew Sooner

 Bake a perfect pie crust

-Some of these aluminum foil uses will help you in the kitchen.
-Keep the edges of your homemade pies from burning by covering them with strips of aluminum foil.
+Some of these aluminum foil hacks can still help you out in the kitchen.
+For instance, did you know you can keep the edges of your homemade pies from burning by covering them with strips of aluminum foil?
 The foil prevents the edges from getting overdone while the rest of your pie gets perfectly browned.

 Create special-shaped cake pans